 Short-form references must be linked in the right way to the quoted or paraphrased words.
 There are various possibilities: many are illustrated in the University of Manchester’s English Phrasebank, and interested readers are also referred to the posts within this blog entitled 22.
 Multiple Speakers in a Text, 79.
 Grammar Problems in Quotation Writing and 127.
 When to Use Indirect Speech.

 However, there is one particular kind of link that can give grammatical problems to writers whose mother tongue is not English: use of “citation verbs”.
-These are mostly verbs that express different kinds of saying and thinking, such as ARGUE, ASK, ASSERT, CLAIM, EMPHASISE, INDICATE, MAINTAIN, MENTION, NOTE, POINT OUT, SAY, SHOW, STATE, STRESS, SUGGEST, WRITE, BELIEVE, CONSIDER, FEEL, HOLD, THINK and BE CONVINCED.
+These are mostly verbs that express different kinds of saying and thinking, such as ARGUE, ASSERT, BELIEVE, CONSIDER, EMPHASISE, FEEL, FIND, INDICATE, MAINTAIN, MENTION, NOTE, POINT OUT, SAY, SHOW, STATE, SUGGEST, THINK, WONDER and WRITE (for more examples, see 150.
+Verbs with Indirect Speech).
 A typical use might be:

 (a) Jones (2013, p.78) argues that social benefits can assist escape from poverty.

 In this example, the citation verb is in the present simple tense.
 Sometimes, however, verbs of this kind have other tenses, and it is this that I want to investigate here.
 It is not the only challenge that using citation verbs throws up.
 Others are considered in the posts 79.
 Grammar Problems in Quotation Writing, 94.
 Essay Instruction Words, 104.
 Naming Data Sources with “As”, 107.
 The Language of Opinions and 132.
 Tricky Word Contrasts 4 (#4).

 The use of English tenses is hardly considered elsewhere within these pages.
 However, readers seeking more about it may be interested in 147.
 Types of Future Meaning and 171.
 Aspects of the Past Perfect tense.